jaigaignery/pollpal/README.md

 ## Installation

-A hosted version of Pollpal can be found here:
+A hosted version of Pollpal can be found here: [Not yet hosted]

 If you would like to install or inspect it on your machine you will need Git and Node.js installed.
 Once you have those installed, follow these instructions: